Pete Mitchell (broadcaster)

-Pete Mitchell (11 December 1958 – 12 March 2020) was a British radio DJ and presenter.
+Peter Mitchell (11 December 1958 – 12 March 2020) was a British radio DJ and presenter.
 He was born in Crumpsall, Manchester.
 Mitchell was a radio presenter for Manchester's Piccadilly Radio, Key 103, BBC Radio 2, BBC Radio 6 Music, Radio X and Absolute Radio, and was one half of duo Pete and Geoff on Virgin Radio (which later became Absolute Radio).
 His music documentaries have been aired in the US, Canada, Australia and Asia.
 He later worked for the relaunched Virgin Radio and wrote for the Radio Times, the Daily Express and Q magazine.

 Mitchell began his career in 1986 as a sports commentator for Red Rose Radio in Lancashire.
 He moved to Manchester's Piccadilly Radio in 1989 and, as the station gained a new identity and became Key 103, presented the popular afternoon show and developed, wrote and produced IQ, his own specialist weekend music programme.
 IQ featured guest interviews and live sets from both established and up-and-coming acts.
 He championed the indie bands of the Madchester scene in the early 1990s.
 IQ featured bands such as Oasis, Inspiral Carpets, James, Badly Drawn Boy, 808 State and Happy Mondays.

 Mitchell was introduced to Geoff Lloyd in the mid-1990s by actor and writer Craig Cash, star of The Royle Family.
 Lloyd was an aspiring comedy writer and performer, and a fellow radio presenter.
 In 1996 Lloyd joined Mitchell on his afternoon radio show.
 The duo rapidly established a cult following with their witty and slightly risquė banter, and in 1998 won a Sony Radio Academy Award for their show.

 Mitchell died of a heart attack on 12 March 2020 after collapsing near his home in Stockport.
-He was survived by his wife Helen and sons Adam and Sean.